 Many hackers and cyber criminals are scanners.
 In other words, they are constantly on the lookout for servers with hidden vulnerabilities.
 You can have exceptional network system security but when someone is scanning your system on a regular basis, they may uncover new vulnerability issues before you are aware of them.
 This is why it is important to have some kind of daily scanning service to counteract the "scanners" out in cyber space.

 Once a scanner spots a vulnerability issue he can send a signal to the computer and exploit it.

 Some businesses and individuals make the mistake of not password protecting their WiFi networks, or else they make the passwords so simple they are easy to guess.
 For example, if a business called Brand X uses a password like xbrand, it will not be too hard for hackers to guess this password after a few tries.

 Once someone gets into your network through WiFi they can wreak havoc because they are inside your system and have the equipment and knowledge to take advantage of you.
 They might steal customer information or steal sensitive information about patents, secret ingredients or processes.

 The best way to avoid WiFi invaders is to use strong passwords.
 Make sure they contain letters, numbers and special characters.
 Comodo provides a wide range of network system security solutions for modern business.
-This includes complete endpoint protection, SSL and free RMM software.
+This includes complete Advanced Endpoint Protection, SSL and free RMM software.
 You can depend on Comodo for some of the finest products on the planet and expert support when you need it.
 Visit us online today at https://www.instantssl.com. or you can call toll free 1-888-266-6361 for additional info.